 - You avoid having to make any costly changes further down the line.

 If you are in doubt, we recommend that you consult a building inspector.
 They will be able to tell you in detail the requirements you will need to make to ensure your staircase is a safety feature as well as a design feature in your home.

-When it comes to renovating your stairs or any questions that you might have regarding your project, let Blueprint Joinery help you or at least point you in the right direction.
-Phone us on (01691) 671020 or email us at email@example.com.
+When it comes to renovating your stairs or any questions that you might have regarding your project, let Blueprint Joinery help you.
+Phone us on (01691) 671020 or email us at email@example.com for more information.

 In staircase regulation, there are three different types of property that all have different rules.
 They are the following: